SEKOIA-IO/documentation/docs/operation_center/data_collection/ingestion_methods/rsyslog.md

 Before processing, we suggest to:

 - Connect to SEKOIA.IO Operations Center
-- Add a Windows Intake to the relevant Entity
+- Add an Intake to the relevant Entity

 - Keep trace of the automatically generated **Intake Key**.

 ## Rsyslog installation prerequisites